Layla-P/CodingClinic/content/workshops/c-sharp-ws-4.md

 There are many different data types available, you can even create your own.
 But don't worry if this seems strange or complicated.
 As we start to use these types, it will start to make more sense.

-If you are happy with the above concepts, you can try and cobine the above code with an if/else statement, which we learned about in workshop 3.
+If you are happy with the above concepts, you can try and combine the above code with an if/else statement, which we learned about in workshop 3.

 Start with the code below and see what you can do.